in ,

 Evora Museum

 Located near the cathedral is the Evora Museum.
-It is modern and family-friendly with a wide range of art collections.
-The museum used to be a palace in the 16th century but today it is home to some of the most interesting pieces of history about Evora.
+It is modern and family-friendly, with a wide range of art collections.
+The museum used to be a palace in the 16th century, but today, it is home to some of the most exciting pieces of history about Evora.

 Stroll through the corridors of the University of Evora